elpheria/node-handbook/Test-Driven Development.md

 *A work-in-progress article*

 [Mocha](https://mochajs.org) is our *de-facto* choice of a testing framework when it comes to testing our applications.
+We also chose [Chai](http://chaijs.com) for assertions.

 ## Environment-dependent testing